sahil-rathi/restaurant-dashboard-loop/README.md

 # Restaurant-Dashboard-Loop

+Home interview for Loop-Fronted-Internship

 To run the project :

-1. Run "npm install" in the restaurant-dashboard-loop folder.
-2. Type "npm start"

-Try "npm install --legacy-peer-deps" if having any issues.
+ -  Go to the restaurant-dashboard-loop folder and run the following in terminal :

+         npm install

+ -   Now run the web-project :

+         npm start

+If you are having any issues try the following command :

+         npm install --legacy-peer-deps